 Why Web Security is Important

-We sat down to talk with Neill Feather, President of Sitelock, about the importance of web security in today’s digital landscape.
+We sat down to talk with Neill Feather, President of Sitelock, about the importance of web security.
 Even if you don’t run a business online, you can still glean some insight from the discussion.

 Here’s our conversation: